steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 }
 </pre>

 However, in most cases we want to avoid reading all results into memory and instead only pull what the user is asking for.
-For this, we can take advantage of MedallionOData's <a href="[TODO link]">ODataSqlContext</a> class (introduced in <a href="[TODO link]">v1.4</a>).
+For this, we can take advantage of MedallionOData's <a href="https://github.com/madelson/MedallionOData/blob/master/MedallionOData/Service/Sql/ODataSqlContext.cs">ODataSqlContext</a> class (introduced in <a href="https://www.nuget.org/packages/MedallionOData/1.4.0">version 1.4</a>).
 ODataSqlContext provides a lightweight implementation of a LINQ query provider that supports only the subset of LINQ operations that map to OData.
-We can construct a context by providing it with a <a href="[TODO link]">syntax</a> (for generating the right dialect of SQL) along with an <a href="[TODO link]">executor</a> (for configuring database access).
+We can construct a context by providing it with a <a href="https://github.com/madelson/MedallionOData/blob/master/MedallionOData/Service/Sql/SqlSyntax.cs">syntax</a> (for generating the right dialect of SQL) along with an <a href="https://github.com/madelson/MedallionOData/blob/master/MedallionOData/Service/Sql/SqlExecutor.cs">executor</a> (for configuring database access).
 In this case, we'll use the out-of-the-box support for SqlServer:

 <pre>
 var sqlContext = new ODataSqlContext(